umarhassan-mitodl/1.124j-fall-2000/content/pages/lecture-notes/java_beans.md

 {{< anchor "Bean" >}}{{< /anchor >}}2\.
 The BeanBox
 ---------------------------------------------------

 This is a basic tool that Sun provides for testing Java® Beans.
-To run the BeanBox, your computer needs to have access to a [BDK](http://www.ecst.csuchico.edu/~amk/foo/advjava/notes/beans/BDK/) installation.
+To run the BeanBox, your computer needs to have access to a {{% resource_link "1eefa2fb-f38c-41b0-94d3-e5718cb604e5" "BDK" %}} installation.
 To run the BeanBox, go to the _beans/beanbox_ subdirectory and then type _run_.
 This will bring up three windows:

 *   The ToolBox window gives you a palette of sample Java® Beans to choose from.
 *   The BeanBox window is a container within which you can visually wire beans together.